- Women's Health

 2. Drugs like thalidomide have very serious effects on the baby.

 Thalidomide is a kind of drug that was intended for the treatment of sleep disorders and morning sickness.
+Today, it is used to treat cancer particularly multiple myeloma and leprosy.

 4. The mother's emotional state